kitsuneymg/simply-love-stepcount/README.md

 * Enjoy!

 # Notes

-If you need to quit a song early, don't use ESC or ScrollLock.
+* If you need to quit a song early, don't use ESC or ScrollLock.
 Hold enter until it fails to Eval Screen.
 Otherwise, the notes don't get saved by the game.
+* Restarting a song will not save notes hit
+* Jumps/etc are too ahrd for me to tell from brackets.
+So jumps are 1 step, since I generally play songs with more BR in them.
+* This is *not* how Simply Love counts steps.
+That step count is *notes* hit, and thus counts a bracket as 2 (or more) notes.